2019 Washington Nationals season: March–April

 Returning home for a series against the San Diego Padres, the Nationals optioned Noll back to Fresno on April 25, then announced they were calling up Carter Kieboom from the Grizzlies to bolster their infield the following day.
 Injured reliever Koda Glover was transferred to the 60-day injured list to make room for Kieboom on the major league roster.
 The Nationals also moved Rosenthal to the 10-day injured list, citing a viral infection, and activated Miller after one rehab appearance with the Class-A Advanced Potomac Nationals.
 Scherzer allowed two runs over seven strong innings, and Kieboom homered to center for his first major league hit off Padres reliever and former National Craig Stammen to tie the game in the eighth inning after San Diego took the lead on a Gomes passed ball.
 However, the Nationals fell after Doolittle, pitching in a tied ninth inning, allowed a solo home run to Padres outfielder Hunter Renfroe.
 In the April 27 game, Strasburg matched Scherzer's seven-inning effort, but Suero, Miller, and Grace combined to allow six runs in the tenth inning, and the Nationals lost 8–3.
 After placing first baseman Ryan Zimmerman on the 10-day injured list with plantar fasciitis in his right foot, the Nationals were greeted with six unanswered San Diego runs to start the April 28 game, as the home team got just three innings out of Hellickson.
 Facing their first series sweep of the season, the Nationals rallied behind home runs from Soto, Robles, and Kieboom to tie the game, with just-recalled right-hander Erick Fedde putting up four scoreless innings in long relief and Barraclough, Ross, Sipp, and Miller contributing scoreless innings of their own, before replacement first baseman Matt Adams slugged a deep flyball to right field off Matt Wisler in the bottom of the eleventh inning; Adams' shot clanged off the foul pole for a walk-off home run.
-Fedde was optioned back to Class-AA Harrisburg the next day, and Adrián Sánchez was recalled.
+Fedde was optioned back to Double-A Harrisburg the next day, and Adrián Sánchez was recalled.
 The Nationals proceeded to drop consecutive games to the St. Louis Cardinals, ending the month with a 12–16 record and in fourth place in the National League East.
 In the April 29 game, a strong four innings for Corbin led to a disastrous fifth in which he gave up six earned runs, the most for the Nationals left-hander in nearly a full year, and took the loss against visiting St. Louis.
 Ahead of another loss on April 30, the Nationals finally placed Rendon on the 10-day injured list as he continued to reel from his hit-by-pitch arm injury from the Marlins series, and they selected the contract of left-hander Dan Jennings from Harrisburg, designating Austin L. Adams for assignment to clear space on the roster.